 Let me begin by explaining that pellets should be considered supplemental to a fresh food diet.
 Fruits and vegetables should comprise the largest part of your bird’s diet, which should also include grains, cooked and raw, and nuts to varying degrees according to the requirements of your bird’s species.
 A pelleted diet alone will not fully supply the needs of any bird, but is there to fill in the gaps in the diet, and are especially important to birds with finicky eating habits.
 It’s important to select a good brand.

-This Organic Parrot Food is comprised of 100% certified organic ingredients.There are NO wheat or corn fillers, NO added vitamins or minerals, NO artificial flavors, NO sugars/sucrose, NO animal products or by-products, NO GMOs and NO dyes.
+This Parrot Food is comprised of 100% natural ingredients.There are NO wheat or corn fillers, NO added vitamins or minerals, NO artificial flavors, NO sugars/sucrose, NO animal products or by-products, NO GMOs and NO dyes.
 They are preserved using natural ingredients and they are suitable for any sized parrot.
 One of the best things about them is that the pellets are processed using a cold pressed method.

 There are three things that destroy the nutrients in our foods: heat, air and time.
 Pellets are typically formulated in one of three ways: baking, extrusion or cold pressing.
 The processing of pellets that are baked or extruded uses very high heat, which eradicates most of the naturally occurring nutrients that exist in the ingredients.
 No matter how wonderfully healthy the ingredients may have started out being, they are not worth nearly as much nutritionally following baking or extrusion.